 And John Pugh sailing a Mint at the E-City Nationals.

 FLORIDA CATES - The most successful American design of the 1960's.
 Florida boatbuilder, Harry Cates, evolved the shape from Warren Bailey's Mach 1. massaging the shape to make it easy to home build in plywood.
 Charlie Hunt drew up the plans.
-A Gen 1 design, the Cates is another V'd shape but much more stable then the Mistral or Energizer.
-Low freeboard and a wet boat.
-George A. has the plans (see top of post).
+A Gen 1 design, the Cates is another V'd shape with a distinctive small topside panel with chine.
+The transom is small, reminding one of a Sunfish transom.
+The Cates is very beamy at the gunwhales forward.
+Low freeboard, a wet boat, but reasonably stable, with plans available.
+George A. has the plans (see contact info at top of post).

 MODERN FLORIDA -There are two designs by famous Florida MORC designers; OH Rodgers designed the Florida Wedge (a low rocker design, very stable, but slow in waves and squirrely downwind in a breeze).
 Four hulls were built by the St. Petersburg fleet and Jeff Linton won the 2003 Nationals with one.
 I'm not sure if any plans exist.